newscoop/theme-Broadcaster/README.md

 Broadcaster - Airtime theme for Newscoop
 ==================================

 Broadcaster is a theme for the [Newscoop](http://www.sourcefabric.org/en/newscoop/) content management system from [Sourcefabric](http://www.sourcefabric.org/).
-The design is by Pete Haughie, based on the [Rockstar](https://github.com/newscoop/theme-Rockstar) theme by Stephanie Miebach and Christian Kobben.
+The design is by Aleksander Baćko Jeličič and Pete Haughie, based on the [Rockstar](https://github.com/newscoop/theme-Rockstar) theme by Stephanie Miebach and Christian Kobben.

 The distinctive feature of this theme is the integration with the [Airtime](http://www.sourcefabric.org/en/airtime) broadcast automation system.
 There are widgets for stream playback and display of the schedule fetched via the Airtime API from your broadcast station, as well as Article Types designed for a typical station with an article for each show in the schedule.
 The [Broadcaster theme demo](http://broadcaster.lab.sourcefabric.org/) site uses sample data from [Sourcefabric Radio](http://radio.sourcefabric.org/).